 The world needs a sense of worth, and it will achieve it only by its people feeling that that they are worthwhile.
 Fred Rogers

-When we look back upon our own school days most of us can remember a teacher who was “special” in our eyes, or a class where we seemed to sail through with flying colours.
+When we look back upon our own school days most of us can remember a teacher who was “special” in our eyes or a class where we seemed to sail through with flying colours.

 I can still remember my teacher, Mrs. H. in Port Colbourne, Ontario when we first moved from Uganda to Canada.
 She was so gentle, kind and calm and, most importantly, non-judgmental.
-She allowed everyone a voice, and was able to manage the classroom with such grace.
+She allowed everyone a voice and was able to manage the classroom with such grace.
 I’ve had other teachers through the years who I also remember fondly, mostly because I didn’t feel stress in their classrooms.
-As a teacher myself, I now understand that they were managing the classroom activities, personalities, and morale by modeling kindness and non-judgment.
+As a teacher myself, I now understand that they were managing the classroom activities, personalities, and morale by modelling kindness and non-judgment.

 Recently, I was reminded of Mr. Rogers.
 Remember him?

 As a young child, I loved his teaching style.
-He was so gentle, with so many golden “quotables” that still seem so current in todays’ world.
+He was so gentle, with so many golden “quotables” that still seem so current in today's world.
 So many of his sayings have roots in mindfulness-based teaching.
 From those days to the present, it seems like we’re coming full circle, as mindfulness, in both learning and teaching, is becoming more present at schools today.

 At my daughter’s school, they have a “calm down” space, where if a child needs to decompress or needs some quiet time to write or work, they can go into this calm space.
 Children also have opportunities to participate in a Mindfulness Class with a visiting mindfulness instructor.
 I believe that if we can help teachers to live and embody the concepts of mindfulness, then not only would their stress be managed, but they would be more effective in handling all the big feelings of the children and the individual personalities in their classrooms.